octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 To recover the stolen funds, it has been decided to modify the history of exchanges.
 This decision was not approved by the entire community and created a split of the history into two different _blockchains_: _Ethereum_ and _Ethereum Classic_.

-Today, Bitcoin and Ethereum remain the two main protocols of the kind, but a lot of very interesting alternatives are still created, including Tezos, which leverages and enhances principles, capabilities, and allow new possibilities.
+Today, Bitcoin and Ethereum remain the two main protocols of the kind, but a lot of very interesting alternatives are still created, including Tezos, which leverages and enhances principles, capabilities, and allows new possibilities.

+## What have we learned so far?
+In this chapter, we briefly described what are "blockchains", on what ground and when they were created.

+In the next chapter _Main components of the first "blockchain"_, we'll use Bitcoin as reference to introduce "blockchains" components and the mechanics that bounds them.